kgbbi/GamesEnginesAssignment/README.md

 # How It Works

 There are 4 steps that I did when doing this project.
-Step 1.Create a torus, This was the building block of the wormhole and was how I saw through research that it was one of the best methods to create such a tunnell.
+Step 1:  Create a torus, This was the building block of the wormhole and was how I saw through research that it was one of the best methods to create such a tunnel.
-Step 2.Combine multiple random torus tunnels together.
-Becase the wormhole effect makes for random angles, this means that there must be multiple wormhole segments.
+Step 2:  Combine multiple random torus tunnels together.
+Because the wormhole effect makes for random angles, this means that there must be multiple wormhole segments.
-Step 3.Camera movement for the user in order to be able to get a more immersive effect.
+Step 3:  Camera movement for the user in order to be able to get a more immersive effect.
 Done by setting up horizontal left right input.
-Step 4.I was hoping to have random generated blocks that I could add to the project that would of have been affected by sound however I have not managed to get that part working yet.
+Step 4:  I was hoping to have random generated blocks that I could add to the project that would of have been affected by sound however I have not managed to get that part working yet.

 A wormhole has many segments which can be derived from a partial circle which in 3D is called a torus.
 A torus has two radiuses.
 One is radius of the wormholes diameter and the second is the radius of the curve in a given direction.
 This can be seen below.